 N-acetyl-L-cysteine (NAC) is another key ingredient found in Liver Nutrients.
 NAC is a precursor to glutathione and assists in the normal and healthy breakdown of toxic compounds, preparing them for excretion from the liver.*(26, 27)

 These ingredients are synergistic: while taurine helps the normal prevention of glutathione depletion, NAC supports natural increase of glutathione levels.*(26, 27)

 To help support normal and healthy regeneration processes, Dr. Lynch added trimethylglycine (TMG, also known as betaine) to the Liver Nutrients formula, which may play a role in healthy insulin resistance and liver fat metabolism.*(28, 29)

 TMG is a methylated compound (meaning, it provides methyl groups to support cellular and DNA methylation as discussed earlier).
 TMG facilitates the conversion of methionine to S-adenosylmethionine (SAMe) in the body.
-SAMe is an important compound that helps to prevent normal liver cell death and inflammation.*(28, 29)
+SAMe is an important compound that helps to promote normal liver cell restoration processes.*(28, 29)

 No wonder this organ of yours is so overwhelmed, it seems to be doing everything!

 If you don’t yet understand the power of methylation, check out our methylation blog here for more information.